NUS-CS2100DE/labs/docs/manuals/01/lab_01.md

 !!! tip

-	If you have a smaller or lower resolution screen, it may be difficule to see the different panes in the window clearly, or to see enough content in them.
-You can double-click on the pane title (eg. "Sources") to expand that panel to fill the whole screen.
+	If you have a smaller or lower resolution screen, it may be difficult to see the different panes in the window clearly, or to see enough content in them.
+You can double-click on the pane title (e.g. "Sources") to expand that panel to fill the whole screen.

 After importing files into the project, Vivado may not have detected which module should be `Top` correctly.
 In my case, it is using the `Adder` module as the top module.
 You can see this in the "Sources" pane - the `Adder` module is bold and has a small icon next to it to indicate that this is the top module.